 Six referees and seven assistant referees from nations who had not qualified for the finals were joined by two local fourth officials.

 Former Switzerland internationals Caroline Abbé and Martina Moser, who each earned over 120 caps, were the tournament's ambassadors, having both previously participated in the finals en route from Under-19s to becoming senior internationals, and they helped promote women's football at several grassroot events staged around the venues on matchdays, and attracting widespread participation among young girls.

 UEFA's Together #WePlayStrong campaign continued during the tournament, with events to promote involvement in girls' and women's football.

-UEFA's technical team consisted of Monika Staab from Germany and Anna Signeul from Sweden, whose observations form the basis of this technical report which, in addition to presenting a permanent record of the event, is intended to offer useful insight and information to all coaches working at the development levels of the women's game.
+Observations of the tournament have been compiled in this technical report which, in addition to providing a permanent record of the event, aims to offer useful information to coaches working at the development levels of the women's game.